Home cleaning tips for dog owners

 Cleaning

-Always have a dog stain cleaning kit on hand – gather a few items together in a caddy and just grab it whenever you spot a stain (or an unfortunate accident!).
+No matter how careful you are, there will be some grime that makes it indoors.
+It’s a good idea to keep a stain-cleaning kit on hand.
+Gather a few items together in a caddy and just grab it whenever you spot a stain (or an unfortunate accident!).

-• Shaving foam - simply spray the stain, let it sit and foam for a minute, and then wipe with warm water
+Shaving foam – simply spray the stain, let it sit and foam for a minute, and then wipe with warm water (make sure you spot-test first).

 Keep the dog hair under control

-• Brush your dog often – the hair is better in a brush than all over your house!
+• Give your dog a good brush often – the hair is better in a brush than all over your house!

-• Bath your dog regularly.
-See our Doggy bath time tips
+• Bathe your dog regularly.
+See doggy bath time tips.

-• Use a lint roller to remove any dog hair from curtains, upholstery, lampshades etc. It’s a great idea to keep a lint roller in each room and tackle any stray hair straight away.
+• A lint roller is a great way to remove any dog hair from curtains, upholstery, lampshades etc. It’s a great idea to keep one in each room to tackle any stray hair straight away.

 • Rubber gloves – pop on a pair and rub them over any hair-covered furniture.

-• Window squeegee – run it over your upholstery or carpet and the hair will come away into a big fluff ball!
+• Window squeegee – run it over your upholstery or carpet and the hair will come away into a big ball of fluff!

 • Ceramic or metal food and water bowls